liorosenman/flights_project/backend/readme.md

 # Input validity for methods:
     1. Create new airport user. //DONE & TESTED
-    2. Create new administator.
+    2. Create new administator. //DONE & TESTED
-    3. Create new customer. --- using decorator
+    3. Create new customer. //DONE & TESTED
-    4. Create new airline.
+    4. Create new airline. //DONE & TESTED
     5. Update customer --- as creating customer. --- using decorator
-    6.
+    6. Add new flight
+    7. Update Flight

 # Methods to assure every user is authorized to modify his objects alone
     1. update_customer //DONE & TESTED